$PAIN: Redefining Meme Coin Aesthetics with Windows 3.0 Nostalgia

 The core learning

-In meme coin design, “good UX” doesn’t always mean “intuitive and beautiful”.
-Sometimes it means creating something so visually arresting that users can’t help but share it, even if it breaks every rule.
+In meme coin design, “good UX” isn’t always about being intuitive or beautiful.
+Sometimes it’s about making something so visually arresting that people have to share it, even if it breaks every rule.

 My RoleUI/UX Design Lead at Memeland/9GAG